AndreaLolli2912/snn-from-scratch-c/README.md

 ```

 Inputs in `[0,1]` are converted to Bernoulli spike trains (rate coding), then unrolled over time.
-The project covers part of the deploy of a Spiking Neural Network on the PULP platform.
+The project covers part of the deploymentof a Spiking Neural Network on the PULP platform.

 ## Layout